zeidlerb/vault/release/README.md

 # release/

-This directory contains a build system for producing multiple different packages from the same set of source code.
-The build system allows the definition of *packages* which are complete descriptions of the build environment and build command used to produce each package.
+This directory contains a build system for producing multiple different packages from the same source code (i.e. a single git commit).

+The build system allows the definition of *packages* which are near complete descriptions of the build environment and build command used to produce each package.
 This set of packages is used to generate CI configuration as well as a set of commands you can run locally to produce each package.

 Packages include a set of *layers* which are individually cacheable stages of the build, expressed as Dockerfile templates and source definitions, and cached as Docker images.

 ## Why?